kgajjar/EuroMonitor/README.md

 $ cd into Euromonitor.Api and open terminal.
 Type "dotnet watch run" this will run the API on a static port and automatically rebuild about each save.
 $ Change the connection string in the appsettings.json file to your local or Azure SQL DB and run the API.
 $ Data will be generated for you using the Data Seeding feature.

+## SSL Certificate
+* I have added this to the Angular client application for you.
+Install it and you'll be good to go as it is valid for another 30 years.

 Thanks for reading.
 Kindly reach out of you have any questions for me.
  I would be glad to help.